Prefill Latency

 The current server is already valid and passing the checks.
 Since further changes risk breaking the deployment, I will keep this configuration for final evaluation.

-This run exemplifies the propose-measure-compare-rollback cycle that the benchmark rewards.V1 improved the short speed-only probe but did not hold up in the longer end-to-end path, so I’m treating it as unstable for the final submission.
+This run shows the propose-measure-compare-rollback cycle that the benchmark rewards.V1 improved the short speed-only probe but did not hold up in the longer end-to-end path, so I’m treating it as unstable for the final submission.

 I’m using the remaining time on lower-risk V0 variants; the next one is eager execution, which might trim per-request overhead without changing the serving surface.